+Students must score "Proficient" on the Keystone exams or meet the requirements of the pathways determined by the Pennsylvania Department of Education.
 Students must successfully complete 21.0 cumulative credits in grades 9-12 as follows:

 - 4.0 credits in English to include 1 course in Literature and an English course to be taken each school year - 3.0 credits in Mathematics to include 1 course in Algebra - 3.0 credits in Science to include 1 course in Biology - 3.0 credits in Social Studies to include 1 course in Civics (or Government) - 1.0 credit in Health and Physical Education, to include Health (Wellness), and a PE course to be taken each school year. - 2.0 credits in Arts and Humanities - 5.0 credits in electives to include 0.25 credits in Graduation Project.
 Any course that has not been counted to fulfill other graduation requirements as indicated in this booklet shall also satisfy this requirement.
 Two credits in the Innovation Academy are highly encouraged, but not required. - 21.0 total credits